Noah Picton

-Noah Picton (born July 5, 1995) is a former professional football quarterback and currently a quarterbacks coach for the Regina Rams of U Sports football.
+Noah Picton (born July 5, 1995) is a Canadian football coach and former quarterback.
+He is currently the quarterbacks coach for the Regina Rams of U Sports football.
 He played college football for the Rams from 2014 to 2018 and is the all-time leading passer in U Sports history.
-He also won the Hec Crighton Trophy in 2016 and was named a First Team All-Canadian twice in his career.
+He also won the Hec Crighton Trophy in 2016 and was named a first-team All-Canadian twice in his career.

 University career

 Picton first joined the Regina Rams football program in 2013 where he dressed in one game while taking a redshirt season.
 During the 2014 season, he played in all eight regular season games and started in four of them as he split quarterbacking duties with Cayman Shutter.
 Despite only starting in four games, he set a conference record for a rookie by passing for 2,029 yards while completing 64.1% of his passes for 11 touchdowns and five interceptions.
 The Rams won their final two regular season games to qualify for the playoffs, but lost to the Calgary Dinos 59–0 as Picton completed 14 of 24 passes for 147 yards and two interceptions.

 In 2015, Picton started in all eight regular season games, completing 166 of 252 pass attempts for 2,134 yards with 10 touchdown passes and eight interceptions.
 On October 30, 2015, against the Saskatchewan Huskies, he set a program single-game record for highest pass completion in a game by completing 78.8% of his passes.
 The Rams finished winless in 2015 and did not qualify for the playoffs.

 The 2016 season marked a tremendous turnaround for the Rams, largely due to Picton's outstanding play.
 He set a U Sports single-season record with 3,186 passing yards (since surpassed by Adam Sinagra) and led all players that year with 25 touchdown passes with a 69.3% completion percentage.
 He also had the second-highest number of completions in U Sports history in a single season with 224.
 The Rams finished with a 6–2 record and in first place in Canada West for the first time in program history as Picton started all eight games.
 The season ended on a sour note as the Rams lost the West Semi-Final to the fourth-place UBC Thunderbirds.
 At the end of the season, he was named a First Team All-Canadian and was awarded the Hec Crighton Trophy, becoming the first Rams player to win the award.